 What else do you do besides run Opus?

 I work as a web developer at Firespring where I focus on usability, interface design, web standards, etc. I’ve also been known to dabble in a wee bit of freelance work from time to time.
-I’m also an editor for Christ and Pop Culture and occasionally write for Filmwell.
-I have also written for Twitch in the past.
+I’m also an editor for Christ and Pop Culture.
+I’ve written for Filmwell and ScreenAnarchy in the past.

 Over the years, a number of folks have lent their time and talents to Opus by writing reviews, taking photos, etc. The list includes Ian Armstead, Chris Brown, David Clasen, Aaron Coleman, Andrew Collier, Richie DeMaria, Jonathan Donaldson, Jeff Edwards, Hans Jakup Eidisgard, Jeffrey Ellinger, Paul Fain, Matt Fink, Heather Glenboski, Lars Gotrich, Pearson Greer, Jeff Keibel, Eric Kesner, Michelle Kiefel, Tricia Krull, Richard Maaranen, Pekky Marquez, Chris Martin, Autumn Miceli, Justin McVicker, Damian McVeigh, John Morrison, Paul Morton, Jared Neher, Jon Neill, Andrew Olson, Gala M. Pierce, Jorrit Polane, Liz Root, Nolan Shigley, Roger Simonsen, Josh Spencer, Anna Maria Stjärnell, David Thorpe, Phil Troop, Steve Tudor, Ruth Williams, Jordan, Matt, Rook, and Voideth.